Dabomstew/universal-pokemon-randomizer/README.md

 Homepage: http://pokehacks.dabomstew.com/randomizer/

+**Notice: Official updates to the randomizer have been indefinitely suspended since 2016.
+This repository remains available to distribute source code and facilitiate forks.**

 # For Program Users
 If you're looking to actually *use* the randomizer as opposed to looking at the source code, you're reading the wrong readme file.
 This file shouldn't be